andhikayuana/rental-motor/README.md

 # rental-motor
 ---------------------

-1. Setup
-1.a.create `.htaccess` on app/ directory
+1.create `.htaccess` on app/ directory
 ----------------------------------
 ```
 RewriteEngine On